-When it comes to finding the best school holiday activities in Warrnambool and Port Fairy, look no further.
+When it comes to finding the best school holiday activities in Warrnambool and Port Fairy this summer, look no further.
 These beautiful coastal towns are incredible places to bring a family and spend some quality time together.
-We have compiled all the best school holiday ideas for December/January summer and the top attractions in Warrnambool and Port Fairy for you these holidays.
+We have compiled all the best school holiday ideas for December & January 2024 the top attractions in Warrnambool and Port Fairy for you these summer holidays.

-This region does a great job of showing off their surrounds in a range of December/January summer school holiday activities in Warrnambool and Port Fairy including whale watching!
-Locals embrace their region and with so many things to do in school holidays in Warrnambool and Port Fairy, we really are spoilt for choice.
+This region does a great job of showing off their surrounds in a range of summer school holiday activities in Warrnambool and Port Fairy.
+As locals we embrace our region and with so many things to do in school holidays in Warrnambool and Port Fairy, we really are spoilt for choice.

-We have compiled the complete guide to the best school holiday activities in Warrnambool and Port Fairy over the December/January summer school holidays to help make your life so much easier!
+We have compiled the complete guide to the best school holiday activities in Warrnambool and Port Fairy over the December & January school holidays to help make your life so much easier!
 With new events added to this article all the time, bookmark this page so you can find it again later!

 Fun things to do for the Warrnambool and Port Fairy school holidays